Generic name: efavirenz + tenofovir disoproxil fumarate + emtricitabine

 Before taking this medicine, tell your doctor if you have kidney, liver disease (including hepatitis B) or a history of depression / suicidal thoughts.
 Also, tell your doctor if you are pregnant or planning to become pregnant, if you are breastfeeding and all your medical conditions, including all prescription and over-the-counter medications and supplements.

 Information about the patient care program: https://www.poz.com/basics/hiv-basics/drug-assistance-programs

-Translated by Claudio Souza from the original POZ in Atripla No information about author or editor of text
+Translated by Cláudio Souza from the original POZ in Atripla There is no information about the author or editor of the text